A Note from Martin & Sherry

 Thank you for visiting the Martin Truex Jr. Foundation website!
 We are happy you are here.
-Childhood and ovarian cancers represent some of the most prevalent and underfunded diseases affecting children and women in America today.
+Childhood cancer represents some of the most prevalent and underfunded diseases affecting children in America today.
 Without dedicated and consistent charitable support, help for relief and recovery may literally stop in its tracks.

-Please use this site to help you learn about the great needs facing children with cancer and women with ovarian cancer and ways you can get involved to help.
+Please use this site to help you learn about the great needs facing children with cancer and ways you can get involved to help.
 Together, we have the power to improve lives, inspire smiles and realize dreams!
 We will Never Give Up.

 ABOUT US